otifsolutions/aclmenu/README.md

 ### Middleware

-- Middleware Handle an incoming request.
+- Middleware Handle the incoming request.
+- Middleware is set on route.
-- If request is coming from authenticated user, it will be redirected to the dashboard otherwise redirected to the homepage. e.g. `->middleware('role:chart')`
+- If route has permission, it will be redirected to the dashboard otherwise redirected to the homepage. e.g. `->middleware('role:chart')`

 ### MODELS